New Zealand’s borders are open. Find out what you need to do when travelling to New Zealand.

 - a guide to testing and uploading your results.

-Complete your tests and upload your results as instructed.
+We recommend you complete your tests and upload your results.